OskarLasota/oskarlasota/README.md

 ## I'm a Developer, Gamer and a wannabe Chef !

-- 🔭 My first app to reach 1,000+ downloads ! : [SkinTrial][skintrial]
+- 🔭 My first app to reach 2,000+ downloads ! : [SkinTrial][skintrial]
-- 🌱 I’m currently focused on mastering all of the latest best practices
+- 🌱 I’m currently focused on mastering all of the latest android best practices
 - 👯 I'm open to collaborative projects
 - 🥅 2021 Goals:
      1) Complete implementing an iOS app